Axarva/dotfiles-2.0/README.md

 -    picom (fork of ibhagwan or jonaburg)
 -    doas- wait, just replace doas occurences with sudo, or go macho and install doas
 -    jq: Command line json parser (Needed for widgets)
+-    maim and xclip for screenshots
+-    mpv for low-battery sound playing (Not exactly necessary, you'll get the notification, but the sound depends on it.)
 -    *Might need to be updated, so please tell me*

 <a id="trouble"></a>